 Looking at a blank canvas or page in your art journal can be a bit daunting so I thought I’d share 5 ways to get some paint on it and achieve your first layer in your mixed media piece.

-I either work in my art journal, which contains watercolour paper pages so it can take paint, or I work on sheets of watercolour paper or canvas boards (as opposed to stretched canvases as the boards provide a nice hard surface to work on).
+I either work in my art journal, which contains watercolour paper pages so it can take paint, or I work on sheets of watercolour paper, mixed media paper or canvas boards (as opposed to stretched canvases as the boards provide a nice hard surface to work on).

 Something to bear in mind is that the first layer may not look like anything special or wow because it is only the first in many layers.
 I think of it as a foundation layer of paint.